conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 ![Onboarding](./assets/onboarding-console.png)

-### Step 3: Configure your first Kafka cluster
+### Step 3: Configure your existing Kafka cluster

-Once you complete the wizard, you should configure a Kafka cluster.
+Conduktor works with all Kafka providers such as Confluent, Aiven, MSK and Redpanda.
+To see the full value of Conduktor, we recommend configuring it against your own Kafka data.

-Go to [http://localhost:8080/admin/clusters](http://localhost:8080/admin/clusters) and **add** a new cluster configuration.
+Once you complete the onboarding wizard, go to [http://localhost:8080/admin/clusters](http://localhost:8080/admin/clusters) and **add** a new cluster configuration.

 From within the cluster configuration screen, add the: